remix-run/react-router/CONTRIBUTING.md

 If it doesn't make sense to do this, then it doesn't make sense to use `[changed]` or `[removed]` :)

-### README
+### Docs

-Please update the readme with any API changes, the code and docs should always be in sync.
+Please update the docs with any API changes, the code and docs should always be in sync.

 ### Development